George DeWitt

-George DeWitt (December 30, 1922 – July 14, 1979) was an American singer and comedian, best known was the host of the 1950s musical quiz television program, Name That Tune, which featured contestants guessing the name of popular tunes from a limited number of notes.
+George DeWitt (born George Florentine; December 30, 1922 – July 14, 1979) was an American singer and comedian, best known was the host of the 1950s musical quiz television program, Name That Tune, which featured contestants guessing the name of popular tunes from a limited number of notes.
 He later became a recording artist for RKO Records.

 Early life

-DeWitt was born in Atlantic City, New Jersey.
-His given name was George Florentine, the second of four children.
+DeWitt was born George Florentine in Atlantic City, New Jersey.
+He was the second of four children.
 DeWitt's father Joseph was a police sergeant with the Atlantic City Police Department.
 As a boy during the Great Depression, DeWitt would sing on the street corners in Atlantic City for tips.
 Later, as a young man during high school, he would work as a singing waiter in clubs around Atlantic City.
 DeWitt had two great passions: entertainment and learning to be a pilot, which he later did with the US Army Air Corps.
 He entertained in USO tours during WWII.
 His nightclub and theater stints afterward led to becoming one of the first comedians to open for Frank Sinatra.